Power BI Setting up a scheduled update

 After successful installation and setup, the message appears that the gateway is online and ready for use.

 To enable access to buildagil data, the buildagil connector is then integrated.
-The *.mez file provided for this is stored in the path C:\Program Files\On-premises data gateway\CustomConnector.
-If the folder does not exist, it can be created manually.
-If the file is recognized correctly, the connector appears under the name "buildagil" in the gateway.
+The *.mez file provided for this is stored in the following path: C:\Program Files\On-premises data gateway\CustomConnector

 To do this, open the settings of the local data gateway in the Power BI service.

 Activate the update options for Power BI here.
-Once this has been done, the gateway is considered fully set up.
+Once this has been done, the gateway is considered to be fully set up.

 Setting up a new connection